CammiePone/Planning-Docs/Cammies-Combat-Tweaks.md

 ## Potions
 - [x] Speed increases air speed as well

+## Regeneration
+- [x] Minimum hunger for regen is 11
+- [x] Player now regens at half a heart per second regardless of saturation level
+- [x] Player loses hunger at a 1:1 rate per health regenerated, instead of at a 1:1.5

 ## Mending
 - [x] Can be turned into Unbreakable if the Player shift + right clicks a Tier 4 Beacon with the tool that has Mending on it